MolSSI/QCEngine/devtools/azure_ci_images.md

         endpoint: "QCArchive Azure Container Registry" # Name of the Service Connection the pipeline is configured with
 ```

-In this file, you need to specify each custom image in the ARC you want to use as an entry in the list.
+In this file, you need to specify each custom image in the ACR you want to use as an entry in the list.
 So for this
 example, we have 2 images, one which we call `qcengineci` and the other `waffleiron`.
-The names after the `container:`
+The names after the
-directive are arbitrary, but used later, so keep those in mind.
+`container:` directive are arbitrary, but used later, so keep those in mind.

 Next we have the `image:` directive which is the pointer to the image in the ACR of the form
 `qcarchive.azurecr.io/{IMAGE_NAME}:{TAG}`.
 Even if you did not not upload the image yourself, if you know the name, you
 can request the CI fetch it.
+In these examples, there are two images we reference, both in the `qcarchive.azureacr.io`
+registry, one image called `qcengineci` with the tag `latest`, and one image called `something_about_waffles` with the
+tag `maple_syrup`.

 Finally, and most importantly, we have the `endpoint:` directive.
 This is the human-defined name when the ACR and the
 Pipeline were linked through a "Service connection" in the `Connection Name` field.
 The specification of this field